Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Tech: Great news!
 Pandora (and other ‘net radio) gets to stay alive!

-• one Internet radio became an industry off the radar of the major labels, starting with no rules and constricting over time.
-The environment has thus far allowed for the growth of sites like Pandora and Last.fm.
+• Internet radio became an industry off the radar of the major labels, starting with no rules and constricting over time.
+The environment has thus far allowed for the growth of sites like Pandora and Last.fm. source

-• three Today, Pandora and SoundExchange agreed to 40-50% lower rates which will allow Pandora and others to keep operating.
+• Today, Pandora and SoundExchange agreed to 40-50% lower rates which will allow Pandora and others to keep operating.
 The rates are still higher than the FM dial, but they can live with them. source